deloragaskins/pharm/README.md

 # D.K.
 Gaskins' Portfolio

 ## Codes
 Note: My coding environment is (MATLAB R2022a with the [curve_fitting_toolbox](https://www.mathworks.com/products/curvefitting.html) and the statistics_toolbox).
 To run my code, you can download it from GitHub by forking this repository ([How to Fork a Repository](https://docs.github.com/en/get-started/quickstart/fork-a-repo)) and ensuring you have the necessary toolboxes from MATLAB.
-I am always happy to receive any Bug Findings or Feature Requests, though I'm not in any way expecting them.
+I am always happy to receive any Bug Reports or Feature Requests, though I'm not in any way expecting them.

 ### Main Scripts
 Located in deloragaskins/pharm/